This opinion was published in Oxford Business Law Blog on September 24, 2021.

-Vedika is Senior Resident Fellow and leads Vidhi’s work in the field of Competition Law.
-She has also led projects commissioned by various ministries in diverse areas including domestic and cross-border insolvency and company law for the Corporate Law and Financial Regulation team at Vidhi.
-Vedika has been invited to speak at various national and international conferences in her field of work and regularly contributes to leading financial dailies such as The Economic Times, Business Standard and The Hindu BusinessLine.
-She has also been selected for the prestigious Chevening Financial Services Fellowship by the Foreign Commonwealth Office, UK and Kings College London.
-Prior to joining Vidhi, Vedika worked in the Chambers of Mr. Dayan Krishnan, Senior Advocate.
-She has also worked as the Khaitan & Co.
-Research Fellow for M&A at Gujarat National Law University and as an associate in the Capital Markets team at Amarchand Mangaldas, Mumbai.
+Vedika was a Senior Resident Fellow and led Vidhi’s work in the field of Competition Law.
+She also led projects commissioned by various ministries in diverse areas including domestic and cross-border insolvency and company law for the Corporate Law and Financial Regulation team at Vidhi.
 Vedika completed her B.A.
 LL.B.
-(Hons.) from Gujarat National Law University in 2011 and an MCL from University of Cambridge in 2014 where she was ranked 2nd in her cohort.
+(Hons.) from Gujarat National Law University in 2011 and an MCL from University of Cambridge in 2014.

-Manjushree is a Research Fellow working in the area of Competition Law.
-She graduated from NALSAR University of Law, Hyderabad in 2019 and completed a summer course in Competition Law and Policy at the London School of Economics and Political Science before joining Vidhi.
+Manjushree is a Senior Resident Fellow at Vidhi.
+She has previously advised the Ministry of Corporate Affairs on the Competition (Amendment) Bill, 2022, and has also advised the International Financial Services Centre Authority.
+She graduated from NALSAR University of Law, Hyderabad in 2019.
 Her primary areas of interest are International Economic Law and Competition Law.
 She is a trained theatre enthusiast, and has featured in several plays directed by the National School of Drama.

 Why India’s e-commerce sector doesn’t need a one-size-fits-all regulatory intervention